Emanmosa12/image-classification-for-a-city-dog-show/README.md

 # Image Classification for a City Dog Show

-An image classification project developed as part of the **Udacity AI Programming with Python Nanodegree**.
+An image classification project developed as part of the **Machine Learning Fundamentals Nanodegree by Udacity, sponsored by AWS**.

 ## Project Overview